ynab/ynab-api-starter-kit/README.md

 You can also read more about how to see [the output of GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run).

+> If you get the error: Action failed with "not found deploy key or tokens" you will need to enabled read and write permissions for the github workflow.
+In your repository, go to Settings > Actions > General.
+Then scroll down to Workflow permissions.
+Select Read and write permissions then click Save.

 ## Code Architecture of the App

 Now that you have a sandbox to explore the YNAB API, you will want to check out the [YNAB API Documentation](https://api.ynab.com/) for more information on what can be done.